-The customs of the holiday season, which include St. Nicholas Day, New Years Day, and Epiphany, as well as Christmas, often incorporate earlier pagan traditions that have been appropriated and adapted for contemporary use.
-Customs that encourage little children to be good so as to deserve their Christmas gifts often come with a dark side: the punishment you'll receive from a monster or evil being of some sort if you aren’t good!
-These nefarious characters vary from place to place, and they go by many different names and images.
+The customs of the holiday season, which include St. Nicholas Day, New Year’s Day, and Epiphany, as well as Christmas, often incorporate earlier pagan traditions that have been appropriated and adapted for contemporary use.
+Customs that encourage little children to be good so as to deserve their Christmas gifts often come with a dark side: The punishment you'll receive from a monster or evil being if you aren’t good.
+Here are eight of these nefarious characters.

 Jólakötturinn is the Icelandic Yule Cat or Christmas Cat.
-He is not a nice cat.
-In fact, he might eat you.
-This character is tied to an Icelandic tradition in which those who finished all their work on time received new clothes for Christmas, while those who were lazy did not (although this is mainly a threat).
+He is not a nice cat; in fact, he might eat you.
+This character is tied to an Icelandic tradition in which those who finished all their work on time received new clothes for Christmas, while those who were lazy did not (although this was mainly a threat).
 To encourage children to work hard, parents told the tale of the Yule Cat, saying that Jólakötturinn could tell who the lazy children were because they did not have at least one new item of clothing for Christmas—and these children would be sacrificed to the Yule Cat.
-This reminder tends to spur children into doing their chores!
+This reminder tends to spur children into doing their chores.
 A poem written about the cat ends with a suggestion that children help out the needy, so they, too, can have the protection of new clothing.
 It’s no wonder that Icelanders put in more overtime at work than most Europeans (though the four-day work week may change that).

-Belsnickel is a male character from southwestern German lore who traveled to the the United States and survives in Pennsylvania Dutch customs (fans of The Office will recognize Dwight’s impersonation of him).
+Belsnickel is a male character from southwestern German lore who traveled to the United States and survives in Pennsylvania Dutch customs (fans of The Office will recognize Dwight’s impersonation of him).
 He comes to children sometime before Christmas, wearing tattered old clothing and raggedy fur.
 Belsnickel carries a switch to frighten children and candy to reward them for good behavior.
 In modern visits, the switch is only used for noise, and to warn children they still have time to be good before Christmas.
-Then all the children get candy, if they are polite about it.
-The name Belsnickel is a portmanteau of the German belzen (meaning to wallop) and nickel for St. Nicholas.
-See a video of a Belsnickel visit here.
+Then all the children get candy, if they’re polite about it.
+The name Belsnickel is a portmanteau of the German belzen (meaning “to wallop”) and nickel for St. Nicholas.

 Knecht Ruprecht and Ru Klaas are similar characters from German folklore who dole out beatings to bad children, leaving St. Nicholas to reward good children with gifts.

-The Jólasveinar, or Yule Lads, are 13 Icelandic trolls, who each have a name and distinct personality.
+The Jólasveinar, or Yule Lads, are 13 Icelandic trolls who each have a name and distinct personality.
 In ancient times, they stole things and caused trouble around Christmastime, so they were used to scare children into behaving, like the Yule Cat.
 However, the 20th century brought tales of the benevolent Norwegian figure Julenisse (Santa Claus), who brought gifts to good children.
-The traditions became mingled, until the formerly devilish Jólasveinar became kind enough to leave gifts in shoes that children leave out ... if they are good boys and girls.
+The traditions became mingled, until the formerly devilish Jólasveinar became kind enough to leave gifts in shoes that children leave out ... if they’re good boys and girls, that is.

 All the Yule Lads answer to Grýla, their mother.
 She predates the Yule Lads in Icelandic legend as the ogress who kidnaps, cooks, and eats children who don’t obey their parents.
 She only became associated with Christmas in the 17th century, when she was assigned to be the mother of the Yule Lads.
-According to legend, Grýla had three different husbands and 72 children, all who caused trouble ranging from harmless mischief to murder.
-As if the household wasn't crowded enough, the Yule Cat also lives with Grýla.
-This ogress is so much of a troublemaker that the Onion blamed her for the 2010 eruption of the Eyjafjallajökull volcano.
+According to legend, Grýla had three different husbands and 72 children, who caused trouble ranging from harmless mischief to murder.
+As if the household isn’t crowded enough, the Yule Cat also lives with Grýla.
+This ogress is such a troublemaker that The Onion blamed her for the 2010 eruption of the Eyjafjallajökull volcano.